KushajveerSingh/personal-website/docs/internal/projects.md

 -   Look at all the weather apps and combine their features into a single app.
 -   Look at how the weather channel gets data from sources and make your own model, so as to not rely on the weather channel.
 -   National weather service better option than the weather channel (as the weather channel has some commerical restlrictions around their API).

+## Media Viewer

+-   Single media player, that can show images, videos, audio, pdf.
+-   Include all the formats, hdr, display supports.
+-   Add common editing features, and also applying the same editing instructions to batch of inputs.

+## Anti DRM

+-   Modify chrome browser, display driver, gpu driver to get anti DRM to work.
+-   Test for all popular services and see if you can download the raw video, audio, images.

+## Wayback Timemachine

+-   Timemachine app that lets you backup a website from a URL.
+Includes manual backup and automatic interval backups.